rokapet/trident_config/README.md

  - Umbilical
  - Tap with PCB v2.4 (loving it)
  - X and Y endstops relocation
- - Raspberry Pi is powered by Octopus via GPIO
+ - Raspberry Pi is powered by ~~Octopus via GPIO~~ the stock Mean Well RS-25-5 PSU because of previous constant undervoltage warnings
  - Carrying handle
  - Magnetic corner clips for panels
  - Nozzle wipe and purge bucket
  - Case LEDs
- - VEFACH or something similar (planned)
+ - Enclosure temperature/VOC sensor (BME680)
- - Enclosure temperature/VOC sensor (planned)
+ - VEFACH or Nevermore or BentoBox or something similar (planned)
- - Nevermore or BentoBox (planned)
+ - Top Hat or Canopy or similar (planned - I don't want to reprint a carrying handle, but the current handle does not seem to be compatible...)